eZmaxinc/eZmax-SDK-go/docs/EzsignfolderResponseCompound.md

 `func (o *EzsignfolderResponseCompound) UnsetDtEzsignfolderSentdate()`

 UnsetDtEzsignfolderSentdate ensures that no value is present for DtEzsignfolderSentdate, not even an explicit nil
+### GetDtEzsignfolderScheduledarchive

+`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduledarchive() string`

+GetDtEzsignfolderScheduledarchive returns the DtEzsignfolderScheduledarchive field if non-nil, zero value otherwise.

+### GetDtEzsignfolderScheduledarchiveOk

+`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduledarchiveOk() (*string, bool)`

+GetDtEzsignfolderScheduledarchiveOk returns a tuple with the DtEzsignfolderScheduledarchive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDtEzsignfolderScheduledarchive

+`func (o *EzsignfolderResponseCompound) SetDtEzsignfolderScheduledarchive(v string)`

+SetDtEzsignfolderScheduledarchive sets DtEzsignfolderScheduledarchive field to given value.

+### GetDtEzsignfolderScheduleddestruction

+`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduleddestruction() string`

+GetDtEzsignfolderScheduleddestruction returns the DtEzsignfolderScheduleddestruction field if non-nil, zero value otherwise.

+### GetDtEzsignfolderScheduleddestructionOk

+`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduleddestructionOk() (*string, bool)`

+GetDtEzsignfolderScheduleddestructionOk returns a tuple with the DtEzsignfolderScheduleddestruction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDtEzsignfolderScheduleddestruction

+`func (o *EzsignfolderResponseCompound) SetDtEzsignfolderScheduleddestruction(v string)`

+SetDtEzsignfolderScheduleddestruction sets DtEzsignfolderScheduleddestruction field to given value.

 ### GetEEzsignfolderStep

 `func (o *EzsignfolderResponseCompound) GetEEzsignfolderStep() FieldEEzsignfolderStep`